Hpmason/gba-dvd/README.md

 # gba-dvd
 GBA program that is just the DVD bounce screen saver
 ## Issues
-Currently only compiles as release due to interrupt code
+Currently only compiles with opt-level>=1 for debug builds.
+This is most likely do to a IRQ stack overflow, which is fixed by opt-level 1